NinjaWeedle/HyperWaveCHIP-64/README.md

 # HyperWaveCHIP-64
-An extension to XO-CHIP 1.1 intended to be fully compatible with HYPERCHIP-64 that adds multiplication and division routines, 5XY1 from CHIP-8E, and FN03, an opcode to swap out the color palette.
+An extension to XO-CHIP 1.1 intended to be fully compatible with HYPERCHIP-64 that adds multiplication and division routines, 5XY1 from CHIP-8E, FX1F (A subtraction counterpart to FX1E), and FN03, an opcode to swap out the color palette.

 Check the documentation for more information.